-- .1 Statements printed on manufacturer's letterhead and signed by responsible officials of manufacturer of product, system or material attesting that product, system or material meets specification requirements. - .2 Certificates must be dated after award of Project Contract complete with Project name. - .5 Submit one (1) electronic copy of manufacturers instructions for requirements requested in specification Sections and as requested by Contract Administrator. - .1 Pre-printed material describing installation of product, system or material, including special notices and Material Safety Data Sheets concerning impedances, hazards and safety precautions. - .6 Submit one (1) electronic copy of Manufacturer's Field Reports for requirements requested in specification Sections and as requested by Contract Administrator. - .1 Documentation of the testing and verification actions taken by manufacturer's representative to confirm compliance with manufacturer's standards or instructions. - .7 Submit one (1) electronic copy of Operation and Maintenance Data for requirements requested in specification Sections and as requested by Contract Administrator. - .8 Delete information not applicable to Project. - .9 Supplement standard information to provide details applicable to Project. - .10 If upon review by Contract Administrator, no errors or omissions are discovered or if only minor corrections are made, copies will be returned and fabrication and installation of Work may proceed.
-If shop drawings are rejected, noted copy will be returned and resubmission of corrected shop, through same procedure indicated above, must be performed before fabrication and installation of Work may proceed. - .11 Contractor will be charged for Contract Administrator subsequent reviews of submittal packages exceeding two submissions.
+- .8 Submit one (1) electronic copy of certificates for requirements requested in specification Sections and as requested by Contract Administrator. - .1 Statements printed on manufacturer's letterhead and signed by responsible officials of manufacturer of product, system or material attesting that product, system or material meets specification requirements. - .2 Certificates must be dated after award of Project Contract complete with Project name. - .9 Submit one (1) electronic copy of manufacturers instructions for requirements requested in specification Sections and as requested by Contract Administrator. - .1 Pre-printed material describing installation of product, system or material, including special notices and Material Safety Data Sheets concerning impedances, hazards and safety precautions. - .10 Submit one (1) electronic copy of Manufacturer's Field Reports for requirements requested in specification Sections and as requested by Contract Administrator. - .1 Documentation of the testing and verification actions taken by manufacturer's representative to confirm compliance with manufacturer's standards or instructions. - .11 Submit one (1) electronic copy of Operation and Maintenance Data for requirements requested in specification Sections and as requested by Contract Administrator. - .12 Delete information not applicable to Project. - .13 Supplement standard information to provide details applicable to Project. - .14 If upon review by Contract Administrator, no errors or omissions are discovered or if only minor corrections are made, copies will be returned and fabrication and installation of Work may proceed.
+If shop drawings are rejected, noted copy will be returned and resubmission of corrected shop, through same procedure indicated above, must be performed before fabrication and installation of Work may proceed. - .15 Contractor will be charged for Contract Administrator subsequent reviews of submittal packages exceeding two submissions. - .16 Accompany submissions with transmittal letter, containing: - .1 Date. - .2 Project title and number. - .3 Contractor's name and address. - .4 Identification and quantity of each shop drawing, product data and sample. - .5 Specification Section, Title, Number, and Clause - .6 Other pertinent data. - .7 Date and revision dates. - .8 Project title and Bid Opportunity number. - .9 Name of: